EchoStone1101/echostone1101.github.io/content/Blogs/Verus By Examples.md

 However, `ghost` and `tracked` alone do not solve lifetime-checking in all scenarios.
 One such case is `exec` functions - [all arguments and return values need to have the `exec` mode](https://verus-lang.github.io/verus/guide/reference-exec-signature.html#function-arguments) in an `exec` function.
 Meanwhile, we often do need to pass around "ghost" states across `exec` functions to facilitate proofs of our implementation.

-For example, something along the lines of:
+For example, you may write something along the lines of:
 ```rust
 use vstd::prelude::*;
 use std::ptr;